invariantlabs-ai/invariant-gateway/README.md

 Invariant Gateway is a lightweight _zero-configuration_ service that acts as an intermediary between AI Agents and LLM providers (such as OpenAI and Anthropic).

-Gateway automatically captures and forwards agent interactions as traces to the [Invariant Explorer](https://explorer.invariantlabs.ai/), giving you insights into what your agents are doing.
+Gateway automatically traces agent interactions and stores them in the [Invariant Explorer](https://explorer.invariantlabs.ai/), giving you insights into what your agents are doing.

 <!-- ![Invariant Proxy Diagram](resources/images/overview.svg) -->
 <br/>